doctorwong/automate-employee-manager/README.md

 The save and cancel buttons will only be accessible when modifications have been made.

+#### Search

+* The search bar will compare any inputs to all fields on all employees, and filter the employee list for any employee that has at least one match.
+* The clear button will empty the search field and revert to display ALL employees.
+* Adding, modifying, or deleting employees while the search field is populated will update the results.

 ## Future Functionality

 To be aware of, but not currently implementedgit